jchavanton/voip_perf/README.md

 ### ABOUT
 VoIP perf

-It is a VoIP signaling performance testing application that can provide a server and a client.
+It is a SIP signaling performance testing application that can provide a server and a client.
 It can produce latency stats at specified intervals in csv to measure the response time of any SIP endpoint.
 It can also read a json configuration file and randomize numbers.